briankangdev/motion-menu-consumer/src/components/button/button.md

 - Component test built on Testing Library + Vitest
 - 4 different variants: "primary", "black", "borderless", "blue"
 - Option to track the button click by providing a function
+- Option to add a test id to the button

 ## Usage